 Cookies are text files that are stored in the Internet browser or come from the Internet browser on the user’s computer system.
 When a user visits a website, a cookie may be stored on the user’s operating system.
 This cookie contains a distinctive string that allows the browser to be uniquely identified when the website is visited again.

-The legal basis for processing personal data using cookies required for technical and analytical purposes is Article 6(1)(f) GDPR.
+The legal basis for processing personal data using technically necessary cookies is Article 6(1)(1)(f) GDPR.

 The user data collected through technically necessary cookies is not used to create user profiles.

-If you do not want your browser to accept cookies, you can deactivate or restrict this option in your browser settings.
-Cookies that have already been saved can be deleted at any time.
-This can also be done automatically.
+If you do not want your browser to accept cookies, you can also deactivate or restrict cookies.
+Cookies that have already been saved can be deleted or deactivated at any time in your web browser.
 Deactivation of cookies may prevent this website from functioning properly.
 You may not be able to access all the options and information on this website.
+Please remember that cookies must be deactivated separately in each of the browsers you use.

 Contact form and email contact